ezaspy/gandalf/README.md

 ## Prerequisites

-The only prequisites for gandalf is permissions.
 You must have necessary admin rights to obtain the forensic artefacts from hosts within your environment.
-This is true for both Remote and Local acquisitions.<br>
+This is true for both Local and Remote acquisitions.
 On Windows Server 2012+ remoting is enabled by default.
 You only need to confirm that your firewall rules allow inbound access.
-Note that no Windows client OS has PowerShell remoting enabled by default.<br>
+However, no Windows client OS has PowerShell remoting enabled by default.<br>
+Additional installations may be required on Linux/macOS hosts for the target hosts to allow inbound SSH connections.<br>
 Please review the [SUPPORT.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) file for instructions on how to leverage and deploy gandalf.<br>
-Please read the [CONFIG.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/CONFIG.md) file for instructions on how to enable PowerShell remoting.<br><br><br>
+Please read the [CONFIG.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/CONFIG.md) file for instructions on how to enable PowerShell remoting.<br><br>

 <!-- USAGE EXAMPLES -->